Back to SoccerHelp Home Page

 1. Start by lining each team up beside the Right Side of their Starting Cone, so all the teams are turning in the same direction (to the left).

-5. If a team makes an inaccurate pass, the receiver must run after the ball and doesn't get a point until she touches the ball.
+5. If a team makes an inaccurate pass, the receiver must run after the ball and doesn't get a point until he or she controls the ball.
 One really bad pass can cause a team to lose the game.

 6. After each game, have the teams start beside the Left Side of the Starting Cones, so in the 2nd game they are turning to the right.

-8. First to 8 wins (This is an intense game.
-Another reason to only play to 8 is that if one team makes a really bad pass, they will probably not be able to catch up).
-I think it's better to play to 8 twice and then switch up teams and play twice again than to only play twice to "10".
+7. First to 6 wins that game - play the game 5 or 6 times at each practice.
+(This is an intense game.
+Another reason to only play to 6 is that if one team makes a really bad pass, they will probably not be able to catch up.
+I think it's better to play to 6 five or six times.
+You want to give tips after each game, so short games are best because you can give a tip after each game that your players can try and they will learn faster).

-9. Teams get one point for each completed pass (define a completed pass as when the receiver touches the ball).
+8. Teams get one point for each completed pass (define a completed pass as when the receiver controls the ball).

 Scoring: